4nandP/employee-api-demo/spec.md

+# Specification
+> This is the provided specification.
+Ideally, there would be discussion to gain clarification (especially on the desired behaviour).

 A Get-Web-API targeting .net core that should return employee details with the Url details mentioned
 - Use the attached Json structure that has the response the API is expecting (see below)
 - The back-end can be an file system to retrieve the data.